Logo VHM ABC

 Food

-The boa is, just like most constriting snakes, a real huntrr and can live on a rodent diet.
-There is a choice to offer the prey animals alive or dead, although it is advisable to offer the prey animals dead.
-It is more practical to offer them dead, because living feed animals can injure your snake.
-We advise you to provide the feed animals with a pair of tongs and to feed your snake outside the accommodation.
+The boa, like most constrictors, is a true predator and can survive on a diet of rodents.
+You can choose to offer these prey live or dead, although it is recommended to offer them dead.
+It is more practical to offer them dead, as live food can injure your snake.
+We recommend offering the food with tongs and feeding your snake outside its enclosure.
 This has the advantage that your hand is not associated with food.

-If you go for live food, you must supervise it during feeding.
-If you hold the boa together with other snakes, you will have to take them apart for feeding, because it is still the case that the snakes injure each other while feeding.
+If you do choose to offer live food, you must supervise feeding.
+If you keep your boa with other snakes, you'll need to separate them before feeding, as they can sometimes injure each other during feeding.

-In captivity, boas often suffer from obesity, so it is important that your snake regularly and adjust feeding accordingly.
+In captivity, boas often suffer from obesity, so it's important to weigh your snake regularly and adjust feeding accordingly.
 Obesity is associated with various other diseases and health problems.

 Water

-All animals need water and with the boa that is no different story.
-Now they not only use it for drinking, but they also bathe in it.
-Therefore, keep in mind that the water bowl is large enough for the snake to be able to lie in with its entire body.
-The fact that the snake uses its water basin for bathing ensures that the water becomes contaminated faster.
-Changing the water more often if it is dirty is not bad.
+All animals need water, and boas are no different.
+They use it not only for drinking but also for bathing.
+Therefore, make sure the water dish is large enough for the snake to lie down in with its entire body.
+Using the water dish for bathing causes the water to become dirty more quickly.
+Therefore, changing the water more often when it becomes dirty isn't a problem.

 Cleaning

-To keep your snake healthy, a hygienic environment is important.
-To achieve this, the accommodation will have to be cleaned regularly.
-Cleaning once a week is regular enough.
-In addition, the entire stay must be cleaned and disinfected a few times a year to prevent the build-up of bacteria.
+A hygienic environment is important for keeping your snake healthy.
+To achieve this, the enclosure must be cleaned regularly.
+Cleaning once a week is sufficient.
+To prevent bacteria buildup, the entire enclosure should be cleaned and disinfected a few times a year.

 Handling

-To feed the boa and to clean the accommodation your snake will have to be handled.
-This must of course be done well, so that you and the snake are safe.
-Handle the snake with a snakehook or lift it with both hands.
-Do not hang your snake around your neck, because if the snake falls it will soon be wrapped around it.
-In addition, there are some important things to look out for when using a boa.
-First make sure that your snake understands that you are going to handle it and move gently when you handle it.
-Also make sure your hands are washed and do not smell like food.
-Boas can become large and strong snakes, which can sometimes make handling difficult.
-Therefore always use a snake of more than 2 meters with several people.
-An easy rule of thumb is: per person snake handling the snake.
-Finally, do not handle your snake when it is peeling and do not handle it in the dark.
+To feed the boa and clean the enclosure, your snake will need to be handled.
+This must be done properly to ensure both the snake and you are safe.
+Handle the snake with a snake hook or lift it with both hands.
+Don't hang your snake around your neck, as it will clamp around you if it falls.
+There are also some other important things to keep in mind when handling a boa.
+First, make sure your snake understands that you are handling it and move calmly when handling it.
+Also, make sure your hands are washed and free of food odors.
+Boas can grow large and strong, which can sometimes make handling difficult.
+Therefore, always handle a snake over 2 meters with several people.
+A simple rule of thumb is: one person handles each meter of snake.
+Finally, don't handle your snake when it is shedding and don't handle it in the dark.

 Housing

-Lying surface: 1 m2 with at least one raised lounger per snake on which it can lie.
+Lying area: 1 m² with at least one raised plank per snake for it to lie on.

-For the layout of the accommodation, a board must be installed at half height (or higher).
-This is because the boa has the need to climb up, they also need climbing branches.
-In addition, they like to have a hiding place.
-An example of this is an inverted plant pot or a stump wood.
-Keep in mind that the boa cannot get stuck in the hiding place.
-You can use newspapers, bark or peat as a ground cover.
+For furnishing the enclosure, a plank should be placed halfway up (or higher).
+This is because boas need to climb high, and they also need climbing branches.
+They also appreciate a hiding place.
+Examples include an upturned plant pot or a piece of wood.
+When choosing a hiding place, make sure the boa cannot get stuck in it.
+You can use newspaper, bark, or peat moss as ground cover.

-There is a variation of subspecies of the Boa.
-Some species become a lot smaller than the average boa such as the "" Hog Island "" (1.7 meters) and the "" Honduras "" (1.6 meters).
-A smaller stay can suffice for these types of boas.
-A stay of 100 x 60 x 100 is enough for such a species.
-Most species have the same design requirements, but it is always wise to request specific information when purchasing a specific subspecies.
+There are various subspecies of boa.
+Some species are considerably smaller than the average boa, such as the Hog Island (1.7 meters) and the Honduras (1.6 meters).
+For these boa species, a smaller enclosure may be sufficient.
+An enclosure measuring 100 x 60 x 100 cm is sufficient for such a species.
+Most species have the same requirements for furnishings, but it's always wise to inquire about specific information when purchasing a specific subspecies.

-Points of attention: The boa is capable of eating prey larger than its head.
-For a large snake this can even be children and pets.
-Therefore never leave your snake alone with your children or pets.
+The boa is capable of eating prey larger than its head.
+For a large snake, this can even include children and pets.
+Therefore, never leave your snake alone with children or pets.

 Costs and Purchase

-Legislation: The boa falls under CITES II, to own this snake you need CITES or transfer papers.
-You should get this when purchasing.
+Legislation: The boa is covered by CITES II.
+To own this snake, you need CITES or transfer papers.
+You should receive these upon purchase.